pierre-v-iw/backmarket-interview/README.md

 ## Interview answers & explanations

-Please find a PDF document in the resources directory for answers of the questions & detailed explanations on the code
+Please find a PDF document in the resources directory for answers on the test questions & detailed explanations on the code